tyxla/WP-Uploads-Stats/README.md

 ### About

-Provides you with detailed statistics about your WordPress uploads.
+Provides you with detailed statistics about your WordPress uploads and attachments.

 - - -